giturfreakon/tiktok-rss-flat/README.md

 	* Set Actions to be allowed under Settings -> Actions -> General -> Actions Permissions
 	* Set Workflow permissions to read-write under Settings -> Actions -> General -> Workflow Permissions

-* It's set to run once per hour and generates one RSS XML file per user in the rss output directory.
+* It's set to run twice per hour and generates one RSS XML file per user in the rss output directory.

 * You then subscribe to each feed in [Feedly](https://www.feedly.com) or another feed reader using a GitHub Pages URL.
 Those URLs are constructed like so.
 E.g.: